First lady Sarah Stitt has crashed two state vehicles in less than a year

-OKLAHOMA CITY — In less than a year, First Lady Sarah Stitt has crashed two state vehicles.
+OKLAHOMA CITY — In less than a year, first lady Sarah Stitt has crashed two state vehicles.

 On Dec.
 17, Sarah Stitt was driving a 2019 black Chevy Suburban when she failed to stop for a traffic signal at N.E.
 36th Street and Lincoln Boulevard, according to a collision report.